rebots-online/robinpedia/CHECKLIST-robinpedia-android-zfold-devbuild-16apr2025-19h30-fixes.md

 ## Implementation Plan

 1. First fix the fallback to placeholder content by properly handling errors
+   - ✅ Modified `getContentByUrl` to throw errors instead of falling back to placeholders
+   - ✅ Fixed `EnhancedClusterManager` constructor to properly handle parameters

 2. Complete the cluster decompression implementation
+   - [ ] Implement proper cluster decompression in `enhanced_cluster_manager.dart`
+   - [ ] Add better error handling for decompression failures

 3. Ensure proper integration with LZMA native libraries
+   - [ ] Fix LZMA decompression in `lzma_decompression.dart`
+   - [ ] Add verification test for LZMA binding

 4. Test with actual ZIM files to verify content rendering
+   - [ ] Build and deploy to test device
+   - [ ] Test with sample ZIM files
+   - [ ] Document any remaining issues

+## Changes Made (16 Apr 2025, 19:30 EDT)

+1. Fixed `getContentByUrl` method in `zim_reader.dart` to throw errors instead of falling back to placeholder content
+   - This ensures that the UI can properly handle errors and display appropriate messages
+   - Removed the automatic fallback to sample content which was hiding real issues

+2. Fixed `EnhancedClusterManager` constructor in `enhanced_cluster_manager.dart`
+   - Updated parameter list to match what's expected in `zim_reader.dart`
+   - Added proper initialization of cluster offsets from the ZIM file
+   - Improved error handling during initialization

+3. Next steps:
+   - Complete the cluster decompression implementation
+   - Fix LZMA decompression integration
+   - Test with actual ZIM files